its-dirg/saml2testGui/doc/install.rst

 Install
 #######

-This is a guid of how to install Saml2test
+This is a guide of how to install Saml2test

 How to install SAML2testGui:
 ===========================